GLB All Natural

 Look for an article on Flushing but a quick overview in relation to Brix57.
-Our sugar is effective that with higher doses it creates excessive microganims which then will want to feed so if there are not enough nutrients, especially nitrogen as mcirobes are protein nitrgoen basesd and also use as a food source it can fade your plant very fast.
+Our sugar is effective, but with higher doses it can create excessive microorganisms which then will want to feed so if there are not enough nutrients your plant can fade very fast.

-In the field we find that it takes about 4 days to once adding Brix57 to fully make its way though the entire plant and create the higest quality trichomes.
+In the field we find that it takes about 4 days to visibly see once adding Brix57 to fully make its way though the entire plant and create the highest quality trichomes.
 We use outdoors as a barometer as we only feed 1 time a week for trials so we can see the life of a product and how long to get the largest effect.

 Super Soils -7-10 days to harvest

 Instead of 2 mL ever other day it would be bumped to 3 mLs and the last 3-4 days shorten the watering so it dries out daily and give the plant 2 mL daily the last 4 days.

 Check out Brix57 vs Molasses for more information!

 pics top down left to right @Hash_Hounds_Cultivation, @WeedWarrior_1, @CTPS_EVO52, 4 pic carousel @WeTheStash_, @GreenDoorFarmGenetics, @NewGen_Hydro, @WeedeWarrior_1